lead time vs cycle time

 However, your road to success is unfinished without something to link these crucial metrics together.
 To differentiate yourself from the competition, use a Cycle Time analysis to make the connections between your KPIs and improve your production process.

-When calculating Cycle Time, you need to know your production time and how much of a product/feature is actually produced in this time.
-Cycle Time is calculated by dividing the total production time by the units produced.
+When calculating actual cycle time, you need to know your production time and how much of a product/feature is produced in this time.
+Target cycle time is calculated by dividing the total production time by the units produced.

 You also need to consider the time when production was paused, meaning the waiting period between active production work.